Sarib110/Automotive-Predictive-Modeling/README.md

-Here’s a suitable **README** description for your GitHub repository:

----

 # Predictive Modeling Workflow for Automotive Data

 This repository provides a complete workflow for predictive modeling using machine learning techniques, focusing on automotive data.
 It demonstrates end-to-end processes, including data preprocessing, model building, evaluation, and interpretation.